Rindrics/execute-script-by-approved-and-labeled/README.md

-# execute-script-by-approved-and-labeled
+# execute-script-with-merge

-Execute shell script only when the PR is approved and labelled
+Execute shell script safely: only when the pull request is labeled and merged into the specified branch